Interview with Manlio Florenzano, General Director, Sandoz Russia

 Manlio Florenzano: The government has reacted to the epidemic quickly and decisively.
 The simplification of the registration process immediately created a favourable environment for the import of drugs that can potentially be used to treat COVID-19.

-Also, additional measures are currently being considered regarding granting access to medications, including creating additional opportunities for international companies to participate in tenders.
+Also, additional measures are currently being considered regarding granting access to medications, including additional opportunities for international companies to participate in tenders.
 The new coronavirus epidemic shows how important the collaboration between the industry and the government is in providing access to high quality therapies to Russian patients.
 That applies to all therapies, but particularly to biotechnology.
 I hope that we will continue to maintain an open dialogue with the government so that the best decisions in the interests of the Russian patients can be made.

 Adam Smith Conferences: The situation with the new coronavirus threatens standard business models of organisations around the world.
 Are there any opportunities for growth and development in the current crisis for the pharmaceutical industry?